waffle-iron/docs/source/cassandra.rst

     SELECT * FROM demo.orders WHERE created > maxTimeuuid(?)
 AND created <= minTimeuuid(?)

-.note:: !
+.. note:: !
 If the column used for tracking timestamps is a compound key, ALLOW FILTERING is appended to the query.
 This can have a detrimental performance impact of Cassandra as it is effectively issuing a full scan.